 Go to the cart and go on with the checkout.

-You can process a test transaction using test credentials shown on the screen.
+You can process a test transaction using the test credentials shown on the screen.

 After testing, go back to Dashboard — WooCommerce — Checkout — Stripe and check the box next to the Enable test Mode button.